Particular/docs.particular.net/nservicebus/security/encryption.md

 > Error: Encrypted message has no 'NServiceBus.RijndaelKeyIdentifier' header.
 Possibility of data corruption.
 Upgrade endpoints that send messages with encrypted properties.

-NOTE: Key identifiers are only supported since v3.3.16+, v4.7.8+, v5.0.7, 5.1.5, 5.2.9 and newer.
+NOTE: Key IDs are only supported since v3.3.16+, v4.7.8+, v5.0.7, 5.1.5, 5.2.9 and newer.
 All previous versions support decrypting messages that have encrypted fragments but no key ID header.

 #### Key ID naming strategy